Polymorphism in C++

 There are two types of polymorphism in C++:

-- Function Overloading - Function overloading is a compile-time polymorphism in which multiple functions have same names but different arguments.
-The arguments may be different in terms of number or type.
+• Function Overloading: In function overloading, multiple functions have the same name but different parameters.
+The parameters may be different in terms of number or type.

 #include <iostream>